Outdoor Education

 Research

-UWCSEA is partnering with Oregon State University-Cascades to conduct a longitudinal study into the impacts of outdoor education.
-Interim findings present compelling evidence in support of the long-term benefits for students of an intentional Outdoor Education programme.
+UWCSEA partnered with Oregon State University-Cascades to conduct a longitudinal study into the impacts of outdoor education.
+Findings present compelling evidence in support of the long-term benefits for students of an intentional Outdoor Education programme.
 Learn more